pavanlinux/Learn_Ansible/practice-04/notes.md

 ## YAML Format
 Playbooks are written in YAML (Yet Another Markup Language), a human-readable data serialization format.
 YAML's simplicity and readability make it well-suited for describing tasks and configurations.

+In YAML, it's important to start each new YAML document with ``` --- ``` to indicate the beginning of a new document.
+This is especially important when you have multiple documents in a single YAML file.

 ## Hosts
 Playbooks specify the hosts or groups of hosts where the defined tasks will be executed.
 You can target a single host, multiple hosts, or groups of hosts.

 ```
+---
 - hosts: webserver
   tasks:
     - name: Ensure Apache is installed